softcite/software-mentions/README.md

 - __structure-aware__: the extraction is realized on the relevant textual zones, skipping for instance figure content, headnotes, formulas, bibliographical reference section, etc. and exploiting the knowledge of inline reference markers, section and paragraph boundaries, etc. for the textual zones

-- __robust__: text stream in PDF is recovered and cleaned with various additional process going beyond traditional pdf-to-text low level PDF extraction tool, for instance line number removal, de-hyphenation, unicode character combination, multi-column support, handling of page/figure breaks, unicode normalization, etc.
+- __robust__: text stream in PDF is recovered and cleaned with various additional process going beyond traditional pdf-to-text low level PDF extraction tool, for instance line number removal, de-hyphenation, unicode character combination, multi-column support, handling of page/figure breaks, unicode normalization, removal of manuscript line numbers, etc.

 - __combined with bibliographical reference recognition__: the bibliographical reference markers possibly used in combination with the software mention are recognized, attached to the software mention when possible, matched with the full bibliographical reference in the bibliographical section of the article and disambiguated against CrossRef and Unpaywall